hoangduytran/blender-manual/manual/addons/3d_view/precision_drawing_tools/command.rst

 To operate the Command Line, first you must RMB-click in the input box, then type, or amend the command there, then press ``Return`` to activate the command.
-I will explore ways of capturing commands directly from the keyboard, maybe by using a “trigger” input first.
+I will explore ways of capturing commands directly from the keyboard, maybe by using a "trigger" input first.

 For example, key ALT+P first then the command, with a "watcher" routine to send subsequent inputs to the command line, I do not know if this is possible yet.